LEONARD MATLOVICH.COM___________gallery

 matlovich "rue mcclanahan" "brad dourif"

 NBC-1978.
 The first made-for-TV movie about a living gay person.
 The producers meant well but Brad Dourif, Golden Globe-winning/Oscar-nominated actor for One Flew Over the Cuckoo's Nest, was dryly directed, thus, capturing none of Leonard’s charisma.
-Rue McClanahan played Leonard’s Mother, Vera.
+Rue McClanahan, later to costar in the popular TV series The Golden Girls, played Leonard’s Mother, Vera.

 "Harvey Milk"